 With the Emperial Passport Reward program regulars are taken care of and have great incentive to come in regularly and with friends and make this Kansas City brewery their beer garden of choice.
 It’s a bit of a help-yourself atmosphere here in the Gardens.

-Brewery Emperial is in the end, one of KCMO’s local favorites, because of the people and the atmosphere.
+Brewery Emperial is in the end, one of KCMO’s local favorite craft breweries, because of the people and the atmosphere.
 If you have friends coming into town and want to do something easy and fun to start, begin at Emperial.

 Ask for Keith & tell him you read about Emperial here in Travel in Missouri, and he will treat you right.
 Learn some great KCMO brewing history and taste some good beer drinking beer.
 Reserve a table at Emperial here.